CAPABILITY · OPS & BACK-OFFICE

 - Multi-LLC real estate investor with eight entities: bank feeds from all entities route through one categorization layer trained on each entity's chart of accounts, so management fees, maintenance costs, and mortgage payments post to the right LLC without the bookkeeper sorting them manually.

-- Dental practice with a single owner: the expense categorizer handles the split between personal and business charges on the owner's credit card, flags owner's-draw transactions for monthly partner review, and keeps the practice P&L clean without requiring the owner to submit expense reports.
+- Dental practice with a single owner: the categorizer handles the split between personal and business charges on the owner's credit card, flags owner's-draw transactions for monthly partner review, and keeps the practice P&L clean without the owner submitting expense reports.

 - Independent restaurant group with three locations: food and beverage purchases, linen service, and equipment rentals post to location-specific cost-of-goods and operating expense codes automatically, giving the owner a real-time food cost percentage without waiting for month-end close.

-- Residential general contractor: subcontractor invoices and material receipts categorize by job and phase — framing, electrical, finish work — so the job-cost report reflects actual spend against budget without the project manager touching the accounting system.
+- Residential general contractor: vendor invoices and material receipts categorize by job and phase (framing, electrical, finish work) so the job-cost report reflects actual spend against budget without the project manager touching the accounting system.

 What’s included